Udironen/Introduction-to-Modern-Cryptography/descrete_log/README.md

-There is a simple p algorithm that given an n-bit integer N, nds the prime factors of N in time N  poly(n).
-In this exercise you will implement an algorithm for computing discrete log with the same complexity.
+this code computes discrete log mod N, when N is an n-bit integer, by finding the prime factors of N in time sqrt(N)*poly(n).